AniMerrill/Joyput/README.md

 Joyput v0.1 is intended for use in Godot 3.2.

-As far as I know, installing this addon should be as simple as putting the root folder of this repository (`animerrill.joyput`) into `res://addons` within your project.
+As far as I know, installing this addon should be as simple as putting the root folder of this add on (`animerrill.joyput`) into `res://addons` within your project.
 The plugin can then be activated from Project Settings.
 Eventually though, I will add more thorough installation instructions for different skill levels once I have time to get the project to a more stable release.

 ## Documentation